balajanani2006/Blended-Labs-2025-26-Even/Ex. 4 Working with EBS/README.md

 This experiment demonstrated how Amazon EBS provides persistent storage for EC2 instances.
 By creating, attaching, formatting, and mounting an EBS volume, and by verifying data after reboot, the concept of durable block storage in the cloud was clearly understood.

-This experiment demonstrated how Amazon EBS provides persistent storage for EC2 instances.
-By creating, attaching, formatting, and mounting an EBS volume, and by verifying data after reboot, the concept of durable block storage in the cloud was clearly understood.